xshapira/web-crawler-cli/README.md

 # Web Crawler CLI

-Recursively crawl a website and download images up to a specified depth.
+Crawl a website and download images up to a specified depth.

 ## Usage